 I just finished reading this enchanting novel – Stars Over Sunset Boulevard …

-I just knew I would enjoy it after already reading a few of Susan Meissner’s novels.
+After reading a few of Susan Meissner’s novels, I just knew I would love this one.
 She has such a talent for writing historical fiction and I find myself emerging from each book with additional knowledge about a specific era.
 This time, she takes us back to Hollywood’s Golden Age and to the filming of the epic, Gone With the Wind.

 Here is the excerpt from Amazon: